LandmakTechnology/questions-answers/README.md

  ## ✅5)	How much is the fee, and can I pay in installments?
 + The fee is $3,600 USD and can be paid in minimum installments of $700/month.($800 for the first month)
-+ You can also pay the complete fee upfront.
++ You can also pay the complete fee upfront. (recommended)
-+ Please type your name and class as payment reference/message and send screen-shots to Prof Legah +1 437 215 2483 and +1 437 221 3099 through WhatsApp/Telegram after each payment.
++ Please type your name and class as payment reference/message and send screen-shots to Prof Legah at +1 437 215 2483 and +1 437 221 3099 through WhatsApp/Telegram after each payment.
++ #### NB: Refrain from making Zelle or Cash App payments using phone numbers.
+Please use email only for transactions, sending payments to fees@mylandmarktech.com

 ## ✅5b) Fee payment for Cameroonian students in Cameroon:
     MTN momo numbers.